 The recommended deployment size is either 3 or 5 servers, which provides a fault-tolerance for 1 or 2 server failures, respectively.
 You can add, replace or remove servers once the cluster is up and running.

 Every HA cluster requires:

-- Odd number of servers (3 is recommended).
+- An odd number of servers (3 is recommended).

-- Same software configuration of the servers (the sole difference would be the
+- The same software configuration of the servers.
+(The sole difference would be the

-- Working database connection of the same type, MySQL is recommended.
+- A working database connection of the same type.
+MySQL is recommended.